Please note that Tapas no longer supports Internet Explorer.

 Cain didn’t answer.

 Once the door closed behind him, the air changed.
-It was cooler, lighter, freer.
-The sound of her voice faded to nothing, and he allowed the smile to dissolve from his lips.
-It had never reached his eyes anyway.
+It was cooler, lighter.
+The sound of her voice faded to nothing, so he allowed the smile to dissolve from his lips.

 “Cain!”

 Her voice caught him before he reached the stairs.
-Claudia slipped out from behind the others, skirts whispering against the marble, her perfume trailing close behind.
-She fell into step beside him, her tone hushed but burning with rage.
+Claudia slipped out from behind the others and fell into step beside him, her tone hushed but burning with rage.

 Cain didn’t look at her.
 “Let her have her story,” he murmured.
 “It makes her feel human.”

-Claudia scoffed, bitterness cutting through her whisper.
+Claudia scoffed.
 “Human?
 She’d have to dig through layers of filth to find anything in there that even resembles humanity.”

 “Which,” Cain said dryly, “is probably why she keeps me close.
 I’m her good deed.
 Her ticket to heaven, should she ever manage to crawl that far.”

-Claudia stopped mid-step, her voice trembling between anger and sorrow.
+Claudia stopped mid-step.
 “Good deed?
-When my parents sold me, I walked into this place and found you half-starved and hiding in the library.
-You were bruised, shaking, too weak to turn a damn page.
-And she dares to call that love?”
+When my parents sold me, I walked into this place and found you, half-starved and hiding in the library.
+How dare she call that love!”

 He paused, fingers tightening around the banister until his knuckles whitened.
 “You shouldn’t have had to see that.”